The Simpsons Movie: Plot

-After finishing a concert at Lake Springfield, Green Day tries to engage the audience in a discussion about the environment, but the people refuse to listen.
+After finishing a concert at Lake Springfield, Green Day tries to engage the audience in a discussion about the environment, but they refuse to listen and throw garbage at them.
 The pollution in the lake erodes the band's barge, causing them to drown.
-During their memorial, Grampa Simpson has a spiritual experience and frantically prophesies that a disaster will befall Springfield, but only Marge takes it seriously.
-Concerned about the terrible state of the environment, Lisa and her new friend, Colin, hold a seminar and convince the town to clean up the lake.
-Meanwhile, Homer and Bart go to Krusty Burger, where Homer adopts a pig to save it from being killed by Krusty the Clown.
-Marge, identifying the pig as a part of Grampa's prophecy, warns Homer to get rid of it, but he refuses.
-Homer's fawning over the pig makes Bart, now fed up with his father's carelessness, look to their neighbor, Ned Flanders, as a father figure.
+During their memorial, Grampa Simpson has a spiritual experience and prophesies that a disaster will befall Springfield, which only Marge takes seriously.
+Concerned about the terrible state of the environment, Lisa and her new boyfriend Colin hold a seminar and convince the town to clean up the lake.
+Meanwhile, Homer and Bart engage in a dare contest, in which Homer dares Bart to skateboard to Krusty Burger and back nude.
+After Bart is caught by the police, Homer has Bart take the blame for the dare.
+At Krusty Burger, Homer adopts a pig he names "Plopper" to save him from being slaughtered by Krusty the Clown.
+When Homer brings the pig back home, Marge identifies the pig as a part of the prophecy and warns Homer to get rid of him, but Homer refuses.
+Homer's fawning over Plopper makes Bart, now fed up with Homer's carelessness, look to Ned Flanders as a father figure.

-Homer stores the pig's feces (and his own) in an overflowing silo, disgusting Marge.
-Homer attempts to dispose of it safely at Marge's request, but then learns of a place that is giving away donuts for free.
-In a rush to get to the giveaway, Homer dumps the silo in the lake, critically polluting it.
-Moments later, a squirrel stumbles into it and becomes severely mutated with many eyes, another part of the prophecy.
-While bonding on a hike, Bart and Ned notice the squirrel, which is captured by the Environmental Protection Agency (EPA).
-Russ Cargill, head of the EPA, informs president Arnold Schwarzenegger on Springfield's pollution crisis.
-As a response, the president orders the federals to imprison Springfield under a giant glass dome, completely fulfilling the prophecy.
-When Homer's silo is discovered on live television, most of the townspeople form an angry mob and attempt to lynch them.
-The family escapes through a sinkhole, which destroys the house soon after.
-The family flees to Alaska, where they try to restart their lives.